-The District will host its 2018 Open House on Saturday, October 6 from 10:00 a.m. until 2:00 p.m. at Station 28 located at 365 Kuhn Road in Carol Stream.
+This year's open house will be held on Saturday, October 8 from 10:00 a.m. to 2:00 p.m.
 The event offers entertainment for all ages.
 Shake hands with Sparky and learn how to be fire safe.
 Kids can tackle the Kids Firefighter Challenge and learn how to stop, drop and roll.
 Both kids and adults can try on fire gear and climb aboard a real fire truck.
 Learn to use a fire extinguisher with our fire extinguisher simulator.
-Learn the dangers of matches and lighters with the Sparky Puppet Sing-a-Long.
-View the live vehicle extrication event at 1:00 p.m.
+View live demonstrations of the tools we use on everyday emergency calls.
 The police department will also be here demonstrating their vehicle roll-over simulator.
 There are free giveaways for those in attendance.
 We will be serving free refreshments, including hotdogs, popcorn, juice and coffee.
 Please join us for this FREE fun-filled day!

 Emergency Residential Key Lockbox